brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 are permission aware. (i.e. in `CommercePriceListService` method `getCommercePriceListsCount(long, int)`)

-As part of the pricing section refactoring the permissions settings for price lists have been moved under the menu **Pricing** in the Define Permissions tab for the selected role.
+As part of the pricing section refactoring, the permissions settings for price lists have been moved under the menu **Pricing** in the Define Permissions tab for the selected role.